 Stephen Colbert and Jon Stewart struck the fear of God into them for a few years and we were all better for it.

 I don’t know if there’s a comedic equivalent of the proverbial Bat Signal or of Princess Leia saying “help us Obi Won Kenobi, you’re our only hope.”
 Something the faltering middle class can use to summon Stephen Colbert and Jon Stewart back from the netherworld subway where the Matrix trainman apparently has imprisoned them.

 Bottom line, somebody has to get their attention.
 Because they’re needed.

 Hell, I’ll give it a shot: “Hey fugg sticks, snap out of it.
 You’re not supposed to be part of the garbage.
 You’re supposed to be policing the garbage.
 Remember?”

 To paraphrase Jake Weber’s character in Dawn of the Dead: “Please Stephen, there’s people here right now could use your help.”

-Let's hope for a more upbeat response than the one Ving Rhames actually delivered in response to that plea for help. (click pic for video).
+Let’s all hope for a more supportive response than the one Ving Rhames actually delivered. (click pic at right for video).